nuls-io/devsite/source/contract/index.md

     }

     /**
-     * Check the condition and roll back if the condition is not met *
+     *  Check conditions; if conditions are not met, it will roll back.
+     *
      * @param expression
      */